 Medications are often made with fillers that may contain carbs.
 When your child is started on the medical ketogenic diet, the neurologist and dietitian will assess the carb content in your child’s prescribed medications and switch to carb-free or lower-carb versions if possible.
 The ketogenic dietitian will account for any carbs coming from medications when calculating your little one’s total daily carb intake.

 If your child needs a new medication while on the medical ketogenic diet (for example an antibiotic for a new ear infection or an antihistamine for seasonal allergies), be sure to contact the neurologist or ketogenic dietitian.
 If the medication contains carbs, they may be able to recommend a keto-friendly alternative, or if not, adjust the diet to account for the additional carbs coming from the new medication.
 This applies to situations where you are just switching brands of medications or switching from a brand to generic version and vice versa.
 Different brands and generic versions can have different ingredients and fillers, so never assume that one version is safe because the other was.

-The Charlie Foundation provides a helpful list of Carb-free or Low-Carb products, including common over-the-counter medications, such as:
+The Charlie Foundation provides a helpful list of Carb-free or Low-Carb products, including common over-the-counter medications.

 This list is a great guide for keto-friendly products but as always, consult with your health care team before introducing any new medications.